 Enrollment is on an ongoing basis and the start date for a local group will be determined by the local group facilitator.

-Local: People take the course as two terms, one 16 weeks and one 13 weeks.
+Path of the Soul is 29 sessions in two terms: one 16 sessions and one 13 sessions.
 People who take the first term may opt to continue for the second, but no one can start with the second term.

-Your facilitator will tell you whether to pay directly to the institution sponsoring your Local group, or to pay using PayPal/Credit Card at this site.
+Tuition: The first term is $200 and the second term is $160 US.
+For students taking the course locally, your facilitator will tell you whether to pay directly to the institution sponsoring your group or to pay using PayPal/Credit Card at this site.

 FOR FURTHER INFORMATION